Prior to joining the firm, Lucy clerked for the Honorable Dale A. Drozd of the Eastern District of California.

 "I chose to join Sanford Heisler Sharp, LLP because I am dedicated to using my law degree to promote racial and economic justice.
 I am honored to join a talented team committed to the same causes."

-Lucy Zhou is a Litigation Fellow in the Baltimore office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
-She received a bachelor’s degree in Law, Jurisprudence, and Social Thought from Amherst College and a J.D. from NYU School of Law.
+Lucy Zhou is an Associate in the Baltimore office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+She received her J.D. from New York University School of Law and her B.A. from Amherst College.

 Prior to joining the firm, Lucy clerked for the Honorable Dale A. Drozd of the Eastern District of California.
 During law school, Lucy served as an Arthur Garfield Hays Civil Liberties Fellow and the Executive Editor of the Review of Law and Social Change.
 She also participated in the Reproductive Justice Clinic and the Employment Law Clinic, and during her summers, interned with the ACLU’s Racial Justice Program and the Southern Poverty Law Center.
 She is a recipient of the Derrick Bell Scholarship for Public Service and the Ann Petluck Poses Memorial Prize for outstanding work in a clinical course.